Introduction to Binary search tree insertion

 - *Right – Address of Left-Right Node

-Main operations in Binary Search Tree are: -: –
+The main operations in Binary Search Tree are: -: –

 - Find any value in Binary Search Tree.

-- Find Maximum value in Binary Search Tree.
+- Find the Maximum value in Binary Search Tree.
 In a binary search tree, the rightmost leaf node value is always maximum.

 - Find the minimum value in Binary Search Tree.
-In binary search tree left most leaf node value is always minimum.
+In a binary search tree left most leaf node value is always minimum.

 - Insertion in Binary Tree: –

 We perform an insertion operation to insert any value in the binary search tree.
 In a binary search tree, any value always inserts at the leaf node and should follow the properties of the binary search tree.
 To insert the value, first check the node, if the node is NULL or not.
-If the node is NULL, then we update the node value to inserting the value.
-In simple words, we have to find the leaf node in which the value inserting node will be a child.
+If the node is NULL, then we update the node value to insert the value.
+In simple words, we have to find the leaf node in which the value-inserting node will be a child.

 If a node is not NULL, then we compare the inserting value with the value of a node.
 If the value of a node will be greater than the inserting value, then we move to the left child of that node and do the same check node is NULL or not.

 If the value of a node is smaller than the inserting value, then we move to the right child of that node.
-Now Let’s understand this with example.
+Now Let’s understand this with an example.

-The time complexity of insertion operation in the Binary Search Tree is O(H) where H is the depth of the Binary Search Tree.
+The time complexity of the insertion operation in the Binary Search Tree is O(H) where H is the depth of the Binary Search Tree.
 In the worst-case Depth of the Binary search, the tree is equal to the total nodes in the binary search tree.

-Examples of Binary search tree insertion
+Examples of Binary Search Tree Insertion

 Let’s take the existing Binary Search Tree as shown in this figure, and insert the value 18.